ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 # Token Challenge Requirements

-Clients receive challenges for tokens, as described in {{AUTHSCHEME}}.
+Clients receive challenges for tokens, as described in {{!AUTHSCHEME=I-D.pauly-privacypass-auth-scheme}}.
 The basic token issuance protocols described in this document can be interactive or non-interactive, and per-origin or cross-origin.